strimzi/strimzi.github.io/_posts/2020-11-10-dynamically-changeable-logging.md

 `log4j2`
 - Strimzi Kafka Bridge
-- Topic Operator
+- Strimzi Topic Operator
-- User Operator
+- Strimzi User Operator
 - Strimzi Cluster Operator

-`Log4j2` implementation supports dynamic reloading of logging configuration from properties file.
+A `Log4j2` implementation supports dynamic reloading of logging configuration from a properties file.
-`Log4j` doesn't support reloading the whole log configuration from properties file, but it can be changed programmatically using the Log4j APIs.
+`Log4j` doesn't support reloading the whole log configuration from a properties file, but it can be changed programmatically using the `Log4j` APIs.
 And that is why each implementation requires a different approach, which we will look at now.

 ### Strimzi Cluster Operator

 In order to change the Cluster Operator logging config, a simple change is required.
 You have to configure the logging settings in the `ConfigMap` used for Cluster Operator configuration.
-This `ConfigMap` is by default called `strimzi-cluster-operator`, To edit the logging configuration use
+This `ConfigMap` is by default called `strimzi-cluster-operator`.
+To edit the logging configuration use:
 ```
 $ kubectl edit cm strimzi-cluster-operator
 ```

-Under the field `log4j2.properties` you should see current logging configuration.
+Under the field `log4j2.properties` you will see the current logging configuration.
 Now you can edit this configuration to whatever you want with one exception.
 The entry `monitorInterval` must stay in place.
-When it is removed, the configuration will not be reloaded dynamically anymore.
+When it is removed, the configuration will not be reloaded dynamically.
-To apply changes in such a case, the pod needs to be rolled.
+To apply changes in such a case, a rolling update needs to be performed on the pod.

 The second way to change `ConfigMap` is to modify the file `install/cluster-operator/050-ConfigMap-strimzi-cluster-operator.yaml`, and apply the changes by this command: